webdivelement/projicon/CONTRIBUTING.md

     - Additional noteworthy changes to be mentioned.
     ```

-4. Stage the modified / added / removed files which are to be committed.
+4. Stage the modified / added / removed files which are to be committed:

     ```sh
     git add --all